twiddlingbits/twr-wasm/docs/api/api-c-general.md

 ~~~

 ## twr_sleep
 `twr_sleep` is a traditional blocking sleep function.
-This function is blocking, and you must use twrWasmModuleAsync.
+This function is blocking, and so is only available if you use `twrWasmModuleAsync`.

 ~~~
 #include "twr-wasm.h"